 - The Universidad Externado de Colombia – Faculty of Law (Bogota, Colombia)

-- The Graduate School of Law at Nagoya University (Nagoya, Japan)
+- Nagoya University - Graduate School of Law (Nagoya, Japan)

 - Transnational Business Law University (TLBU) Graduate School of Law